adedigba-adewunmi/adedigbaadewunmi-data-analytics-portfolio/README.md

 # Data-analytics-portfolio
 Welcome to my data analytics portfolio.
-This repository showcases practical projects developed using data analysis and business intelligence tools
+This repository showcases practical projects where I use data to understand business performance and present useful findings.
 # About me
 I am a computer science graduate with an interest in data analytics and business intelligence.
 I enjoy working with data to identify useful information, understanding trends, and support better decision-making.